robotnyc/wifi-ap/docs/reference/configuration.md

 ## wifi.country-code

-Country code as specified by ISO/IEC 3166-1.
-Used to set regulatory domain.
+Country code as specified by ISO/IEC 3166-1, used to set regulatory domain.
 Set as needed to indicate country in which device is operating.
 This can limit available channels and transmit power.